Interpretable Model Summaries Using the Wasserstein Distance

 When we combine this loss with the penalty $P(q)=\lambda \sum_{j=1}^k \alpha_j$, we obtain an objective function of

-One can also define an interpretable model for a collection of individuals for a neighborhood around $x_0$ $\mcB$ with a corresponding kernel:
+Note that we can also define an interpretable model for a collection of individuals for a neighborhood $\mcB$ around $x_0$:

-Again, the kernel and neighborhoods can be defined for whatever interpretation is desired.
-Also, remember that the kernel for SLIM-p models can consist of a \emph{single} observation.
+Again, the neighborhood can be defined for whatever interpretation is desired.
+Also, remember that the neighborhood for SLIM-p models can consist of a \emph{single} observation.
 This is identified due to the constraints of the model.
-We defer the computational aspects of calculating these quantities to section \ref{sec:comp}.
+We defer the computational aspects of calculating these quantities to Section \ref{sec:comp}.